catchlui/TSOAI/T8/README.md

 1. Install the required dependencies (PyTorch ).
 2. Import the `model.py` file to access the model architecture,training, testing
-3. Run the code in `S5_SP.ipynb` to train and test the model on your dataset.
+3. Run the code in `SP- S8_v3_BatchNorm.ipynb` to train and test the model on your dataset with Batch Normalization Architecture

 ## Additional Notes